- Aboriginal women

 - Perpetrator Guidelines for Family Safety Meetings

-An evaluation of the Family Safety Framework trials was conducted by the Office of Crime Statistics and Research (AGD) in late 2008.
-Download a copy of the FSF Evaluation Final Report (PDF 651.7 KB)
+A 2008 evaluation of the Family Safety Framework trials was conducted by the Office of Crime Statistics and Research (AGD) - FSF Evaluation Final Report (PDF 651.7 KB)